 For your safety, Colonial Williamsburg has a security force available 24/7.
 In the event of an emergency, please call 911 or speak with any employee for assistance.

 Admission tickets are required to enter buildings and experience programming in the Historic Area.
 With your ticket, enjoy interpreter-guided tours of our most iconic sites, including the Capitol, Governor's Palace, and Courthouse.
-While some sites and trade shops are not open due to current health protocols, our expert tradespeople are working and sharing their craft with you in our larger workspaces, gardens, yards, and at the Art Museums of Colonial Williamsburg.
-Your admission ticket also grants you access to multiple programs throughout the day on the Charlton and Play House stages as well as the newly expanded and updated Art Museums of Colonial Williamsburg, including stage-programs and performance twice a day in the Hennage Auditorium.
+Our expert tradespeople are working and sharing their craft with you in workspaces, gardens, yards, and at the Art Museums of Colonial Williamsburg.
+Your admission ticket also grants you access to multiple programs throughout the day on the Charlton and Play House stages as well as the expanded and updated Art Museums of Colonial Williamsburg, including stage-programs and performance twice a day in the Hennage Auditorium.
 You’ll also be able to take advantage of our complimentary shuttle service and get seasonal discounts on carriage rides.
 Check the events calendar and seasonal activities pages to see what’s open and happening during your visit.

-Tickets can be purchased at the Art Museums of Colonial Williamsburg, and the Lumber House Ticket Office, as well as online and with the Colonial Williamsburg Explorer app.
+Tickets can be purchased at the Art Museums of Colonial Williamsburg, the Visitor Center, and the Lumber House Ticket Office, as well as online.
 Ticketing agents can answer any questions that you might have.
 Agents are available by phone at (888) 965-7254 Monday through Friday, 8:30 a.m. - 6 p.m. and Saturday and Sunday 9 a.m.- 6 p.m.
 View Ticketing locations on the map.

 To receive a refund on ticket orders, performances, or programs, you must cancel your reservation 72 hours prior to arrival or the performance date.